cogbites in the classroom

 Are you an educator interested in teaching cognitive science and/or science communication to your students?
 Here we’ve listed some ideas for how to incorporate cogbites into your cognition-related courses:

 - Have your students select a recent empirical article and write a summary for the general public.
 Having your students explain research in simple terms can help them better understand the science they are reading about.
 Exceptional pieces could be featured as a guest post on the blog.
-Click here to view posts that were written by undergrads as part of a course assignment or email us for resources on teaching undergraduates how to summarize articles.
+Click here to view posts that were written by undergrads as part of course assignments.

 - Summarize the major findings from the research you read about.

 - Describe any praises or criticisms you had while reading the research.
 Was it interesting?
 Did it seem like the blog author was representing the science in a fair or biased way?
 Why or why not?